adrienbrunet/adrienbrunet.github.io/_posts/2016-08-27-my-browser-shouts-back.markdown

 Want more?
 You can also tune the pitch, volume and rate.
 Show me your best creation in the comments!

 You're still here?
 Want more?
 There is also a `SpeechRecognition` module.
-But it will be for another day.
+But that will be for another day.

 *Bonus:* if you ever read this @bmispelon, note that speechSynthesis can read emoji as well. :wink: